directus/directus/docs/contributing/running-locally.md

 npm run build
 ```

+If you are on a node version lower than 15 or run into trouble with `npm run build` try running `lerna bootstrap`.

 ## 5. Create a `.env` file

 Create a `.env` file under the `api` folder.
 You can use the `example.env` file provided under `api` as a starting